mohammadFeiz/aio-apis/README.md

-# AIO-APIs 🚀
+# aio-apis 🚀

-**AIO-APIs** is a lightweight and efficient micro-framework for managing API requests in JavaScript and TypeScript applications.
+**aio-apis** is a lightweight and efficient micro-framework for managing API requests in JavaScript and TypeScript applications.
 It simplifies HTTP requests with built-in caching, error handling, loading indicators, and mock requests.

 ---